- Places to Explore

 President Lincoln's Cottage Review

-Tours are given every hour from 11 to 3, Monday through Saturday, and every hour noon to 4 on Sunday.
+Tours are given every hour from 10 to 3, Monday through Saturday, and every hour 11 to 3 on Sunday.
 Only 20 spots are available per tour; make advance reservations through the website or by calling E-Tix in advance.

-Although the museum is reachable by Metro and bus, it's much easier to drive or take a cab.
+Although the museum is reachable by Metro and H8 bus, it's much easier to drive or take a cab.
 Visitors may also picnic on the cottage grounds, which have been landscaped to look as they did when Lincoln lived here.
 As you go up the hill toward the Cottage, there's a panoramic view of the city including the Capitol Dome.

 - Cost: $15

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US